mahajan95/Google-Login-API-Repository/README.md

-This  project is the  Google Login API POC
+This Repository belong to the project which implements the  Google   Authentication login API for spring boot Application.